st183364/Angelkorte_Leo_27_07_2026_BT_Analysis_of_Active_Twist_for_Pitch_Stability_in_Flying_Wings/readme.md

 ## Installation

 This project was tested with Python 3.13.

+> **Warning:** Running the notebooks with **Python 3.14** causes the Jupyter kernel to crash due to dependency incompatibilities.
+To ensure successful execution, please use **Python 3.13**.

 1. Ensure that Python is installed on your system.
 2. Open the project folder in your preferred IDE or open a terminal in the project directory.